jcaillon/valet/docs/content/docs/040.test-commands/_index.md

 Valet comes with a standardized way to implement and run tests for your commands and library functions.

-Once you have [created an extension][newExtensionsLink] and opened its directory, you can start creating your new tests.
+Once you have [created an extension][newExtensionsLink] and moved to its directory, you can start creating your new tests.

 ## 📂 Test suites and test files

-Tests are organized in thematic groups which are called _test suites_.
-A test suite is a directory which contains test scripts.
-All test suite directories should be created in the `tests.d` directory if your extensions.
+Tests are organized in thematic groups which are called **test suites**.
+A test suite is a directory which contains **test scripts**.
+All test suite directories should be created in the `tests.d` directory in your extension.

 A test suite can, for example, regroup tests for a particular command.
-Organize them as you please, you can even define a single test suite for all your tests.
+Organize them as you please.
+You can even define a single test suite for all your tests.

-> [!NOTE]
+> [!TIP]
-> Test suites are run independently from each other and in parallel by default.
+> Test suites are run in parallel, test scripts inside a test suite are run sequentially.

-The tests are then coded in `.sh` scripts directly under a test suite directory.
+The tests are coded in `.sh` scripts directly under a test suite directory.

 You can check the [test suites defined for Valet][valet-test-suites] to have an example.